Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 python source/main.py
 ```

-**It's highly recommende to use a clean terminal, with the ability to zomm in or out, in fullscreen, with a monospace font for the best gameplay experience.**
+**It's highly recommended to use a clean terminal with the ability to zoom in or out.
+It is also recommended to use fullscreen with a monospace font for the best gameplay experience.**

 _If you have any problems, check the full documentation on how to run the game from nothing at [`docs/PLAYING.MD`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/docs/PLAYING.md)._
 _Note that you can also download the pre-built game executable from the [Continuous Build](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/releases/tag/9.9.9-continuous)._